Twitch streamers’ ‘TV meta’ draws television industry’s eye of Sauron

 Ramsay it ain’t so

 Both streamers and companies are trying to adapt to a new media landscape resting on the shoulders of a much older one.
-In the time since react meta discourse began, numerous smaller channels airing unlicensed 24/7 marathons of shows like “The Simpsons” have sprung up.
+In the time since the react meta discourse began, numerous smaller channels airing unlicensed 24/7 marathons of shows like “The Simpsons” have sprung up.
 On the other hand, some bigger streamers, like Lily “LilyPichu” Ki, have managed to get official permission to broadcast more obscure shows.
-Speaking to The Post, however, Ki explained that her deal only came about because she previously did voice acting work on “D4DJ,” the anime series she’s been streaming, and while she’d like to broadcast additional shows, “getting permission for this is hard.”
+Speaking to The Post, however, Ki explained that her deal only came about because she previously did voice-acting work on “D4DJ,” the anime series she’s been streaming, and while she’d like to broadcast additional shows, “getting permission for this is hard.”

-With media conglomerates like Fox and Warner Bros (according to livestreaming industry figures who requested anonymity because they were not authorized to speak publicly) scrutinizing Twitch more closely now, obtaining permission is not likely to get easier.
+With media conglomerates like Fox and Warner Bros scrutinizing Twitch more closely now (according to live-streaming industry figures who spoke on the condition of anonymity because they were not authorized to speak publicly), obtaining permission is not likely to get easier.
 To wit, the official Twitter account of Gordon Ramsay — whose older shows have gained immense popularity on Twitch in the past few months — recently denied a streamer who asked for permission to broadcast his newest show, adding: “Why would I let you do it on Twitch when I could do it myself?”
 But of course, there’d be significantly less demand for a Ramsay-Twitch crossover if big streamers hadn’t made it cool to watch old episodes of “MasterChef” in the first place.

 Some industry figures, like video game, esports and entertainment lawyer David Philip Graham, believe we’re long overdue for an overhaul not just to the DMCA, but copyright law in general.